WEEE-Open/sso/README.md

 ### WSO2 IS configuration files

-This is what changed from default in each file:
+Some files have been changed from thei default:

 * application-authentication.xml: configure `<AuthenticatorConfig name="totp" enabled="true">` section
 * carbon.xml: set `<HostName>` and `<MgtHostName>`, disable `<HideAdminServiceWSDLs>`